anujmajumdar/x-ray-app-mvp/README.md

 ### 3. Usage

 1. **View the Dashboard**: Navigate to [http://localhost:3000](https://www.google.com/search?q=http://localhost:3000).
-2. **Run the Demo**: Click **"Run Demo Workflow"** to execute the test suite.
+2. **Run the Demo**: Click **"Run Random or Run All"** to execute the test suite.
 This triggers several categories (Water Bottles, Laptops, etc.) with simulated success and failure states.

 ---